 The slate begins with the Viking men meeting Seattle Pacific on Wednesday, Jan.
 15 (7 p.m.).
 The contest was originally scheduled for Thursday, Jan.
 16. WWU and SPU have met in the NCAA Division II West Regional championship game in each of the last two years, the Vikings prevailing both times.

 The two other WWU men's games being televised are against Alaska Anchorage on Saturday, Feb.
 1, at 9 p.m. (originally 7:30 p.m.) and versus Central Washington on Saturday, Feb.
 22, at 7 p.m.

+It is the fifth straight year that the WWU-CWU contest, featuring one of most intense NCAA II rivalries in the country, will be carried on regional TV.
 The televised WWU women's basketball game will be against Simon Fraser on Saturday, March 1, at 3 p.m. (originally 7 p.m.).
 The Vikings defeated SFU in last year's regional title contest.